regulatory-genomics/regulatory-genomics.github.io/_members/Xiaowan-Quan.md

   - Xiaowan Quan
 links:
   email: pumpkin20211@163.com
+affiliation: M.S. in Pathology and Pathophysiology, Southern Medical University
 ---

 Xiaowan Quan obtained a Master's degree in Pathology and Pathophysiology from Southern Medical University.